 I can only eat so many plain roasted sweet potatoes with a slap of peanut butter on top, so I got creative.
 I made a sugar free, sweet potato fudge brownie that includes healthy ingredients such as walnuts, teff flour, and dates.
 I bake a big batch for the week and then keep them in the fridge to have whenever I please.

-This fudge-y, chocolate bar is my new favorite way to eat the large amount of sweet potatoes I cook each week.
-Breakfast, snacks, and dessert can be fulfilled with them too!
+This fudge-y, chocolate bar is my new favorite way to eat extra sweet potatoes (even though I buy sweet potatoes especially for these brownies…).
+They can be eaten for breakfast, snacks, and dessert!

 - 1/2 cup walnuts

 - 1 3/4 cup roasted sweet potatoes (peeled) about 2-3 sweet potatoes